 Nadeem is a former Army Ranger and Service Disabled Veteran with over 20 years of management and information technology experience.
-Nadeem incorporated Technatomy in July 2000, with a vision of becoming a leader in the information technology and professional services marketplace.
+Nadeem incorporated Technatomy in July 2000 with a vision of becoming a leader in the information technology and professional services marketplace.
 His goal is to create a dynamic place to work that is challenging, rewarding, creative, and respectful of ideas, innovations, and individuals.
-Prior to founding Technatomy, Butler’s professional included working with CACI, Integic Corporation, and InfoTech Enterprises.
+Prior to founding Technatomy, Nadeem’s professional experience included working with CACI, Integic Corporation, and InfoTech Enterprises.
 With this experience, he gained an expert understanding of the system development life cycle and various system development methodologies.

-Nadeem earned a Bachelor of Science from GeorgeMasonUniversity and a Master of Science in Information Systems from the GeorgeWashingtonUniversity.
+Nadeem earned a Bachelor of Science from George Mason University and a Master of Science in Information Systems from George Washington University.
 He began his professional career in 1985 by enlisting in the US Army, serving with the 75th Ranger Regiment.
-During his service, Butler graduated from US Army Infantry School, AirborneSchool, RangerSchool, AirborneJumpmasterSchool, PathfinderSchool, and Expert Infantry.
+During his service, Nadeem graduated from US Army Infantry School, Airborne School, Ranger School, Airborne Jumpmaster School, Pathfinder School, and Expert Infantry.
 Upon honorable completion of his active duty services in 1988, he was awarded the Army Commendation Medal (ARCOM).

 Bruno currently serves as the Chief Technology Officer for Technatomy Corporation where he provides strategic technical guidance and innovation thought leadership.
-With over 30 years of progressive leadership in the Information Technology field, Bruno has held key positions both in the Federal and civilian sectors.
+With over 30 years of progressive leadership in the Information Technology field, Bruno has held key positions both in the federal and civilian sectors.

-Prior to joining Technatomy, Bruno served as the Deputy Program Manager for Infozen’s largest contract with the Transportation Security Administration (TSA).
+Prior to joining Technatomy, Bruno served as the Deputy Program Manager for InfoZen’s largest contract with the Transportation Security Administration (TSA).
 His responsibilities included supporting, developing and executing the Transportation Threat Assessment and Credentialing (TTAC) program at multiple geographical locations for varied Task Orders (TO).
 He also managed a program portfolio that included supporting key Department of Homeland Security’s (DHS) TSA initiatives, managing a staff of over 145 personnel.